Best Health Insurance in New York (2026)

 Best New York Health Insurance by Category

-• Bronze Plans: Ambetter's HSA-eligible Bronze HMO costs $564 monthly with an $8,050 MOOP.
-CDPHP is the only traditional Bronze HMO provider at $873 monthly.
+• Bronze: Ambetter's HSA-eligible Bronze HMO costs $564 monthly with an $8,050 out-of-pocket maximum.
+CDPHP offers the only non-HSA Bronze HMO at $873 monthly.

 Compare Health Insurance Providers in New York

-When shopping for health insurance in New York, it’s important to evaluate multiple providers to find coverage that fits your needs and budget.
-Use the filters below to compare top insurers by plan type, metal level, and HSA eligibility, and select coverage for individuals, couples, or families.
-This allows you to see how premiums, deductibles, out-of-pocket maximums, and provider networks vary, helping you choose a plan that balances affordability with access to the doctors and services you rely on.
+When you shop for health insurance in New York, check multiple providers to find coverage that fits your needs and budget.
+Use the filters below to compare top insurers by plan type, metal level and HSA eligibility for individuals, couples or families.

 Data filtered by: